-Rachel received a BA in Fine Art and Creative Writing from Linfield College in McMinnville, OR.
-Her resume also includes a Post-Baccalaureate in Painting from Minneapolis College of Art and Design and an AA from the Art Institute of Portland in Graphic Design.
+Rachel received her BA in Fine Art and Creative Writing from Linfield College in Oregon with a semester in Nottingham, England to satisfy her travel-bug.
+Rachel further studied Painting at Minneapolis College of Art and Design in Minnesota and Graphic Design at the Art Institute of Portland in Oregon.

 3 Hour Lesson Plans (For Grades 1-5)